BiancaN13/Trello_Postman-API_Testing/README.md

 **Response Status Code:** `200 OK`
 ### API Request and Response
 ### JavaScript Tests
+- Verifies if the response status is 200 OK and if the card was successfully moved.
 ## 8. Delete Board

 **HTTP Method for Request:** `DELETE`